-Figure 50 - Gas valve in "off" position.
+Figure 40 - Gas valve in "off" position

-Drain the water heater.
-Refer to the "Draining and Flushing the Water Heater" section (see page 28) and follow the procedure.
+- Set the thermostat to the lowest setting by turning the knob to "VAC".
+See Figure 40. - Drain the water heater.
+Refer to the "Draining and Flushing the Water Heater" section on page 36.